Carol Nagy Jacklin

 Carol Nagy Jacklin (1939 - 2011) was a developmental psychologist and gender scholar.
 She was the first woman to be dean of the Division of Social Sciences at the University of Southern California.
 She was a Women's Rights activist.

 Education

 Carol Nagy was born in Chicago, Illinois on February 23, 1939.
 Nagy completed high school in Oak Park.
 As Nagy was preparing for college at the University of Wisconsin, she met and married her husband.
 After transferring to the University of Connecticut.
 Carol Jacklin completed a BA and MA in psychology.
 Short on money, Carol Jacklin became a teacher at the University of Connecticut and then San Jose City College.
-After attending a psychology conference she decided to get a PhD in developmental psychology, after which she applied and was accepted for postgraduate studies at Brown University. where he completed her PhD at Brown University in 1972.
+After attending a psychology conference she decided to get a PhD in developmental psychology, after which she applied and was accepted for postgraduate studies at Brown University. where she completed her PhD at Brown University in 1972.